+lcon Meaning

-lcon Meaning ACTL.
-Position display: Actual, nominal or distance-to-go coordinates mode XYZ Machine axes; the TNC displays auxiliary axes in lower-case letters.
+ACTL.
+Position display: Actual, nominal or distance-to-go coordinates mode

+XYZ Machine axes; the TNC displays auxiliary axes in lower-case letters.
 The sequence and quantity of displayed axes is determined by the machine tool builder.
-Refer to your machine manual for more information • Number of the active presets from the preset table.
-If the datum was set manually, the TNC displays the text MAN behind the symbol FSM The displayed feed rate in inches corresponds to one tenth of the effective value.
-Spindle speed S, feed rate F and active M functions • Axis is clamped $\oslash$ Axis can be moved with the handwheel Axes are moving under a basic rotation Axes are moving in a tilted working plane No active program
+Refer to your machine manual for more information

+⊕ Number of the active presets from the preset table.
+If the datum was set manually, the TNC displays the text MAN behind the symbol

+FSM The displayed feed rate in inches corresponds to one tenth of the effective value.
+Spindle speed S, feed rate F and active M functions

+Axis is clamped

+\otimes Axis can be moved with the handwheel

+Axes are moving under a basic rotation

+Axes are moving in a tilted working plane

+TC PM The M128 function or TCPM FUNCTION is active

+No active program

 lcon Meaning

 Program run has started

-D Program run is stopped
+Program run is stopped

 × Program run is being aborted